uozuAho/pandemic_ddd/readme.md

 - implement all game rules. left:
   - special event cards: play at any time, not an action
     - government grant: add a research station to any city
-      - add to deck at start of game
+      - in progress: add to deck at start of game
+        - need command generator to fix remaining tests
           - command generator
+            - in progress: add expected legal commands to all special event card tests
             - add to existing test scenarios:
               - scenario: available at any time during both players' turn phases
               - scenario: during epidemic: between infect + intensify
             - any other scenarios added in this branch
       - invariants
         - constant number of special event cards
         - one of each